khuongtran19/MERN/README.md

 Good place to do cleanup (especially for non-React stuff)

 **Example**\
-[Chat](https://github.com/khuongtran19/ReactMiniProj1) - This project create simple show for chat app.\
+- [Chat](https://github.com/khuongtran19/ReactMiniProj1) - This project create simple show for chat app.\
-[Season](https://github.com/khuongtran19/ReactMiniProj2) - This project show your current location weather.\
+- [Season](https://github.com/khuongtran19/ReactMiniProj2) - This project show your current location weather.\
-[List Cars](https://github.com/khuongtran19/ReactMiniProj3) - This project return images through searching words with using API from Unsplash.\
+- [List Cars](https://github.com/khuongtran19/ReactMiniProj3) - This project return images through searching words with using API from Unsplash.\
-[Youtube](https://github.com/khuongtran19/ReactMiniProj4) - This project re-create youtube page show the videos and next suggestion using Google API.\
+- [Youtube](https://github.com/khuongtran19/ReactMiniProj4) - This project re-create youtube page show the videos and next suggestion using Google API.\

+# Redux
+### Redux Cycle
+Action Creator -> Action -> dispatch -> Reducers -> State

+### Rules of Reducers
+- Must return any value besides 'undefined'
+- Produces 'state', or data to be used inside of your app using only previous state and the action
+- Must not return reach 'out of itself' to decide what value to return (reducers are pure)
+- Must not mutate its input 'state' argument